 Note: PS = Pseudoscience, S = Science

-Lack of Progress - S fields make progress, PS fields generally do not.
+Lack of Progress - S make progress, PS generally does not.

 Lack of self-correction - PS continues making same claims despite contradictory evidence..